telliott99/MySwift/part3/generics.rst

     println(singles(["a","b","a"]))
     println(singles([0,0,0,0,0]))

 What this says is that we'll take an array of type T and then return an array of type T.  For each value in the input, we check if we've seen it (by checking if it's in the dictionary).
 The subscript operator is defined, and it returns an optional.
-So we use the ``if let value = D[key]`` construct, which is nil if the key is not in the dictionary.
+So we use the ``if let value = D[key]`` construct, which returns ``nil`` if the key is not in the dictionary.

 The ``Hashable`` protocol requires that the array contain objects that are "hashable", i.e. either the compiler (or we) have to be able to compute from it an integer value that is (almost always) unique.
 The compiler does this for primitive types on its own.